Institutional Animal Care and Use Committee (IACUC)

 UCR recognizes the scientific and ethical responsibility for the humane care and use of animals involved in research and education and enjoins all individuals involved to the highest standards of care and consideration.

 UCR has established an Institutional Animal Care and Use Committee (IACUC) to function as the review body responsible for approval and oversight of activities involving the use of vertebrate animals at UCR in accordance with federal requirements, including the Animal Welfare Act and PHS Policy.
-The Committee, appointed by the Vice Chancellor for Research and Economic Development, is qualified through the experience and expertise of its members to oversee the institution's animal program, facilities, and procedures in coordination with the UCR Office of the Campus Veterinarian.
+The Committee, appointed by the Vice Chancellor for Research and Economic Development, is qualified through the experience and expertise of its members to oversee the institution's animal program, facilities, and procedures in coordination with the UCR Campus Veterinarian.
 Additionally, the IACUC is committed to promoting open and cooperative relationships with investigators and educating the UCR community concerning the ethical and regulatory standards for the humane care of animals.

 IACUC Policies, Guidance, and Information for Faculty